McCan Barracks

-McCan Barracks (Irish: Dún Mhic Cana) is the site of two agents of the Irish state: the Garda Síochána College and the Defence Forces.
-It is located in Templemore, County Tipperary, Ireland.
-It is named after Pierce McCan.
+McCan Barracks (Dún Mhic Cana) is a barracks, in Templemore, County Tipperary in Ireland, which is used by both the Garda Síochána College and the Defence Forces.
+Originally built in the 19th century and known as Richmond Barracks, it was renamed in honour of Pierce McCan in the early 20th century.

 It took on the role as the national centre for training the Garda Síochána – Ireland's police force – in 1964 when Garda Headquarters in the Phoenix Park ceased to perform that role.
-The barracks is home to a unit of the Irish Army Reserve and also houses a small detachment of the regular defence forces (Irish Army).
+The barracks also houses a small detachment of the Irish Army and is home to a unit of the Irish Army Reserve.

 Early history

 Prior to Irish independence, the installation was known as Richmond Barracks, after the area of the town in which it is located.
-The 17-acre site for Richmond Barracks was donated to the Crown by a local landlord, Sir John Craven Carden, 1st Baronet, in September 1808.
-Its long story began when the British administration decided that yet another barracks was required in County Tipperary.
+The 17-acre site for the barracks was donated to the Crown by a local landlord, Sir John Craven Carden, 1st Baronet, in September 1808.
+It began development when the British administration decided that yet another barracks was required in County Tipperary.
 The first site selected was in Thurles beside the River Suir.
-However, as that site was adjacent to the Convent of the Ursuline Nuns, the nuns successfully objected to a military barracks so near to their foundation.
+However, as that site was adjacent to the convent of the Ursuline Nuns, the nuns successfully objected to a military barracks so near to their foundation.
 As a result, the War Office decided to build the installation in Templemore instead.

 Its construction was started and completed in the first decade of 1800.
 Sir John Carden also gave a training and recreation ground of 40 acres adjoining.
 The barracks had two squares, surrounded by company lines, stores, married quarters, officers mess block, church, military prison and hospital.
 The site was surrounded by a high wall, with projecting fire positions at each corner.
-It had accommodation as follows: commanding officer's house and garden, quarters for two field officers, 23 other officers, married quarters for 48 other ranks, and for 767 other unmarried personnel.
+Its accommodation included: the commanding officer's house and garden, quarters for two field officers, 23 other officers, married quarters for 48 other ranks, and for 767 other unmarried personnel.
 It also had 36 hospital beds, 15 guard room cells, and stabling for 27 officers’ horses.

 Richmond Barracks

-The new barracks was named Richmond Barracks.
-This name and those given at the time to facilities in close vicinity recalled historic events of that era, such as Talavera Place, Vinerma Mall, Regent Bridge and so on.
-The establishment of the barracks gave an enormous boost to the economic and social life of Templemore, with business in the town developing around it.
-Though due to the good demand for the usual farm produces in the barracks there was for many years no market in the town itself for these goods.
+On its completion, the barracks was named Richmond Barracks.
+This name, and those given at the time to facilities in the close vicinity, recalled historic events of that era, such as Talavera Place, Vinerma Mall and Regent Bridge.
+The establishment of the barracks gave a boost to the economic and social life of Templemore, with business in the town developing around it.
+However, due to the demand for farm products in the barracks, there was for many years no market for these goods in the town itself.

-The town's unusually large number of licensed houses were well patronised by the troops.
-They also supplied the various messes and canteens; Richmond Barracks was also an important post during the various Irish rebellions, and also during England's foreign wars.

-In the Irish 1848 Rising troops were assigned from here to round up and arrest suspects in Ballingarry after their brave but ill-prepared attempt for freedom.
+In the Irish 1848 Rising, troops were assigned from here to round up and arrest suspects in the Ballingarry area.